The Oliver Miller Homestead is open to the public every Sunday from 1:30 to 4:30 PM from the first Sunday of May through the first Sunday in December.

 The last admission is at 4 PM.
 In order to allow sufficient time to tour the site.

-It is normally recommend that you start in the BARN, which also serves as the Homestead’s visitor’s center.
-The barn also houses the Miller whiskey still, a Whiskey Rebellion exhibit, information about Oliver Miller family history, a hands-on children’s area and the Homestead’s gift shop – the Trading Post.
+The BARN serves as the Homestead’s visitor’s center.
+It houses the Miller whiskey still, a Whiskey Rebellion exhibit, information about Oliver Miller family history, a hands-on children’s area and the Homestead’s gift shop – the Trading Post.
 (Many of the items are sold there are hand made by members.)

 The TRANSPORTATION SHED is attached.
 It houses an antique buggy and information about early trail and roads.

 Follow the smell of smoke and the noise of clanging metal to the FORGE where you will find a blacksmith hard at work, making or repairing iron tools.

 The LOG HOUSE is a reminder of the Miller’s first home.
 It is sometimes difficult for a 21st century family to imagine so many people living in a home with a single room.
 The Miller’s log house was considered large for its time.
 Discussion about the use of herbs and herbal medicine often takes place there.